 - Start trip threshold of 250m

-- Upload on trip start.
+- Upload on trip start & end.

-- End a trip after 5 minutes of no movement.
+- 5 minutes of no movement detected

 These settings and many more are configurable in the OEM Admin Interface.
 The defaults provide a good starting point.
 It is important to monitor and tweak your settings to ensure the battery life is acceptable.
 Incorrect settings can flatten the batteries quickly.
 Contact Support for help with this.